 Among these is a suite of AWS-native tools and services customers can use to isolate their resources, secure workloads, and encrypt and conceal PHI (personal health information).
 AWS also connects customers with AWS Healthcare and Life Sciences Competency Partners to help them manage their compliance requirements.
 For customers who need a business associate agreement under HIPAA, AWS offers a standard Business Associate Addendum (BAA) to the AWS Customer Agreement, which considers the unique services AWS provides and accommodates the AWS Shared Responsibility Model.

 Another way AWS helps facilitate HITRUST certification is through automation.
 Achieving the certification isn’t a one-time effort.
 Healthcare organizations must prove they have implemented the proper controls to maintain continuous compliance.
 That requires automation.
 AWS allows customers to perform tasks via API, enabling them to automate infrastructure management and to more quickly satisfy the applicable controls required for HITRUST certification.

 With its robust tools for implementing and maintaining continuous monitoring of your environment, AWS can significantly accelerate the HITRUST certification process.
 But migrating to and managing an AWS environment requires expertise many healthcare organizations don’t have.

 An MDR provider can help ensure you’re following the architectural principles that will keep your environment secure and compliant.
 They can also help you achieve comprehensive visibility into your environment and provide you with a range of reports to help you understand where you meet requirements with specific HITRUST CSF control categories and where you are falling short, so you and move more quickly toward HITRUST certification.

-To learn more about how Alert Logic can help your organization navigate the HITRUST CSF certification, click here.
-To learn more about HITRUST compliance, read this blog: What You Need to Know About HITRUST Compliance.
+Learn more about how Fortra’s Alert Logic MDR can help your organization navigate HITRUST CSF.
+To find out more about HITRUST compliance, check out: What You Need to Know About HITRUST Compliance.